Yoctol/bottender/docs/channel-viber-setup.md

 npx bottender viber webhook set
 ```

-Now you are ready to interact with your bot on Viber :)
+Now you are ready to interact with your bot on Viber.